 Each student within The Luminate Partnership for ITT will complete an Individual Progress Journal (IPJ).
 The IPJ will be housed within a Google platform enabling easy access for students, mentors and Link Tutors simultaneously.
-The IPJ is designed to track, monitor and evidence your progress through to Qualified Teacher Status (QTS).
+The IPJ is designed to track, monitor and evidence your progress against the Teachers' Standards.
 It is used as a guide in mentor meetings, ensuring that the discussions in mentor meetings focus on your development in terms of the curriculum.
 The weekly reflection and analysis with your mentor is designed to enable both you and your mentor to identify where you are making progress and where further learning and development is required.